-The concept currently studied consists of a number of relatively small wind turbines positioned on the ridge in (N-S direction) with an interval of 100 m.
-All the wind turbines are located north of the station (the first at 100 m) and are supported by a guy wire system for robustness and minimal-impact anchoring.
-These turbines can be lowered without the assistance of heavy equipment.
-From a technical point of view this is not obligatory but this option can be envisaged to minimize the risk of damage during winter.
-Furthermore this will facilitate maintenance and repairs.
-The mechanical modifications are limited to few reinforcements and better sealing to counter snow drift intrusion.
-Additional to these turbines a small "winter turbine" will be installed at a natural lower point of the ridge (speed-up).
-This turbine will provide extra power to the station during the winter thereby reducing the required battery capacity needed for monitoring (building & science) and to maintain the buildings inside temperature under control.
+A cluster of 8 relatively small wind turbines (6kW) positioned on the ridge in (N-S direction) with an interval of 25 m.
+All the wind turbines are located north of the station (the first at 50 m) and are supported by a guy wire system for robustness and minimal-impact anchoring.
+These turbines can be lowered for maintenance and repairs without the assistance of heavy equipment.
+From a technical point of view this is not obligatory but this option can be envisaged to minimise the risk of damage during winter.
+The mechanical modifications to the wind turbines, which were selected for their robustness, are limited to few reinforcements and better sealing to counter snow drift intrusion.
+The turbines will also provide extra power to the station during the winter thereby reducing the required battery capacity needed for monitoring (building & science) and to maintain the buildings inside temperature under control.

 On the building different solar power systems are used.
-They are solar thermal and photovoltaic panels.
-For solar passive energy there are, apart from the strategically positioned glazing, also "solar transparent" insulation panels on the roof used for pre-heating ventilation air and to warm up the thermal masses situated in the building roof buffer zones.
+They are solar thermal (20m2) and photovoltaic panels (90m2).
 The distribution of the different panel types is defined by the user profiles (energy needs) and the position of the sun during the day.
-The photovoltaic system will be capable to provide up to 10 % of the electrical load and mainly will reduce the storage capacity in batteries as much as possible.
+The photovoltaic system will be capable of providing up to 10% of the electrical load and will reduce the number of batteries required.

-Although power supply at the station is based on renewable energy, wind and solar radiation studies show that both are reliable energy sources; it may happen that occasionally the power supply can be insufficient.
+Although power supply at the station is based on renewable energy and wind and solar radiation studies show that both are reliable energy sources, it may happen that occasionally the power supply can be insufficient.
 Therefore a number of measures are taken:

 The station is equipped with two back-up generators.
-Jet A-1 consumption is estimated at 50-100 litres fuel per day depending on the load.
-A double-walled fuel tank can store 12000 litres which will provide sufficient autonomy for a full season at 100 % use.
-Excess heat from the generators will be reused into the hot water system which itself supplies the passive snow melting circuit, the building active heating system or preheating for appliances which use hot water.
-In nominal conditions the generators are expected to be used at a very low rate as the systems mentioned do not rely on the generators to be operational.
+With the current user profiles as a baseline the Polar diesel consumption is estimated at 200 litres fuel per season.
+It goes without saying that a minimum consumption is unavoidable since the emergency generators will be functionally checked on a regular base.
+A double-walled fuel tank can store 5000 litres which will provide sufficient autonomy for a full season at 100% use.
+In normal conditions the generators are expected to be used at a very low rate as the systems mentioned do not rely on the generators to be operational.
 The use of redundancy in the generator park adds another safety level and allows maintenance to be done during operations; also it provides flexibility to cope with energy use variations.